antarr/mysql_genius/README.md

 # MySQLGenius

-A MySQL performance dashboard and query explorer for Rails, inspired by [PgHero](https://github.com/ankane/pghero).
-If you've used PgHero for PostgreSQL and wished something similar existed for MySQL -- this is it, with AI-powered query suggestions and optimization on top.
+A AI powered MySQL dashboard and build to help you optimize your database for maximum performance, inspired by [PgHero](https://github.com/ankane/pghero).

 ## Screenshots